Hagiology Publishing

 Nick Illingsworth, The Ugly Inside

-Club President Terry Paine reveals in his foreword how the book fills gaps in his knowledge of the Saints' history.
-In its easy-to-read style, it does that for me, too - and much, much more.
+My dad fought in the Great War.
+Wounded at Ypres, where several of the book's 200-odd Saints fought, he was sent home to Netley Hospital, where so many Southampton footballers were patients, medics or orderlies.
+Club President Terry Paine reveals in his Foreword how the book fills gaps in his knowledge of the Saints' history.
+In its easy-to-read style, the book does that for me, too - and much, much more.
 Each of its 45 chapters is a story in itself, so you can put it down and then pick it up later to read a new story.
-The abundance of fabulous photo is another plus.
+The abundance of fabulous photos is another plus.
 Eight years of meticulous research have gone into this book.
-At £24 a copy, it's a bargain.
+At £24, it's a bargain.

 Herbie Taylor, SaintsList